tanaikech/ToolsForMCPServer/README.md

 **Note:**

-- If you intend to use the `generate_presentation_with_google_slides` tool, you must uncomment the `apiKey` line in the script and provide a valid API key for the Gemini API.
+- If you intend to use the following tools, you must uncomment the `apiKey` line in the script and provide a valid API key for the Gemini API.
+  - generate_roadmap_to_google_sheets: Creates a roadmap in Google Sheets.
+  - generate_description_on_google_drive: Generates and sets a description for a file on Google Drive.
+  - generate_image_on_google_drive: Generates an image from a prompt and saves it to Google Drive.
+  - summarize_file_on_google_drive: Summarizes a file stored on Google Drive.
+  - description_web_site: Provides descriptions of websites given their URLs.
 - If an error related to Drive API occurred, please enable Drive API at Advanced Google services.

 ### 4. Deploy Web Apps